MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ```

 #### <a name="oneoffpayments_existing-agreement"></a>Request One-off Payment on an Existing Agreement
+Use this when your customer has an active subscription agreement, and he wants to order extra services / roducts. i.e. on top of iTunes subscriptions to rent a movie.
+It needs to be initiated by the user, and a redirect needs to happen for the user to accept it.

 Use a `POST /api/merchants/me/agreements/{agreementId}/oneoffpayments?api-version=1.1` endpoint in order to charge your customer one time for extra services.